What is Stakeholder Engagement?

-The third step of stakeholder engagement is the trust-building process as a fundamental part of this process.
-In order to build trust, you need to consider different aspects of QH platform such as inequity of the relationship, differential power of different stakeholders, language and cultural barriers (in QH platforms that include international stakeholders), ways of operating etc. To build trust, information must be shared both ways followed by the willingness of both parties to understand others’ viewpoints (Jeffery, 2009).
+Third step of stakeholder engagement is trust building process as a fundamental part of this process.
+In order to build trust, you need to consider different aspects of QH platform such as inequity of the relationship, differential power of different stakeholders, language and cultural barriers (in QH platforms that include international stakeholders), ways of operating etc. To build trust, information must be shared both ways followed by willingness of both parties to understand others’ viewpoint (Jeffery, 2009).

-The crucial part of trust-building is good alignment of the interests and objectives of your organisation with stakeholders that you intend to engage in.
-For the trust-building process, you need to consider common obstacles (consult the previous step), identify the ones that you anticipate to encounter when engaging with your QH stakeholders and work on gaining trust of stakeholders by addressing the identified obstacles/issues
+The crucial part of trust building is good alignment of the interests and objectives of your organisation with stakeholders that you intend to engage.
+For the trust building process you need to consider common obstacles (consult previous step), identify the ones that you anticipate to encounter when engaging with your QH stakeholders and work on gaining trust of stakeholders by addressing the identified obstacles/issues.

 Step 4: Co-creation

-- Context focused – stakeholders need to get a detailed and complete picture of organisations motivation.
-It is important to keep QH interested and motivated work within step two should provide information on how to keep motivated different QH for the QH engagement process and RRI.
+- Context focused – stakeholders need to get detailed and complete picture of organisations motivation.
+It is important to keep QH interested and motivated work within the step two should provide information how to keep motivated different QH for the QH engagement process and RRI.

-- Complete: appropriate background information, provided by the internal knowledge management system (stakeholder management group) will allow stakeholders to form conclusions.
+- Complete – appropriate background information, provided by internal knowledge management system (stakeholder management group) will allow stakeholders to form conclusions.
 For engagement to be complete in preparatory work in step 2 will provide you with QH specific data to tailor approaches for each QH category.

-- Realistic – in consultation with stakeholders there is an expected percentage of the trade-off of expectations, needs and objectives, which can be positive and strengthening the process of trust-building.
+- Realistic – in consultation with stakeholders there is expected percentage of trade off of expectations, needs and objectives, which can be positive and strengthening the process of trust building.
 It is very important to accurately present your intentions and expectations.

 - Personal interviews